 Once the form is complete and all attachments are uploaded, click the “Submit to Advisor” button.

 Once your ADVISOR approves the application, the ADVISOR forwards it to [email protected].
 A simple note of “this application meets my approval” is sufficient.
-Students care encouraged to check with advisors to be certain that it is forwarded in a timely manner.
+Students are encouraged to check with advisors to be certain that it is forwarded in a timely manner.

 You should include in your description of proposed project the following: